cpmachado/cpmachado.github.io/content/posts/2024-02-28-honourable-schoolboy.md

 talking about "Honourable Schoolboy" by John Le Carré.
 It appears to me that finishing the book today is an omen of some kind, or so speaks my slightly superstitious side.
-Maybe being facetious in some way is a personal trait, can't say to posses an answer.
+Maybe being facetious in some way is a personal trait, can't say to have an answer.

 It's the end of a cycle of drowning, or so I hope.
 I bought and started it, when everything started going nasty, professionally.
 When something goes wrong